YoungLordAce/OpenRouter-Proxy/README.md

 ### Step 3:

 Navigate to the folder you just downloaded and create a .env file.
 In the .env file, make sure your OpenRouter key is pasted inside.
 If you don't have a key, make an OpenRouter account and create one.
+Keep note of your key as you will need it again later.
 It should look like this:
 ```
 OPENROUTER_API_KEY={your key goes here}